knocklabs/docs/pages/integrations/overview.md

 <figcaption>Managing channel conditions in Knock.</figcaption>

 Knock will execute your channel conditions for every step using the given channel across all your workflow runs.
 Knock will join these channel conditions with any [step conditions](/designing-workflows/step-conditions) via an `AND`, meaning both channel and step conditions will need to pass evaluation for the step to execute.
-You can then use Knock's [conditions debugger](/send-and-manage-data/conditions#debugging-conditions) to examine the result of your channel conditions evaluations.
+You can then use Knock's [conditions debugger](/send-and-manage-data/conditions#debugging-conditions) to examine the evaluations of your channel conditions.

 ### Channel groups